peakphp/framework/src/Di/README.md

 $foo = $container->create(Foo::class);

 // now we add another class that implement InterfaceA so you
-// need to specify which one to use otherwise, it will throw an exception
+// need to specify which one to use, otherwise, it will throw an exception
 $container->add(new B);
 $foo = $container->create(Foo::class, [], [
     InterfaceA::class => A::class